nophoria/QueTueDue/.github/ISSUE_TEMPLATE/optimisation.md

 ---

 **Type of optimisation**
 Could I improve a function?
 Have I completely forgotten about consistency?
+I'm trying to keep my code as readable and as friendly as possible, so also describe how this affected readability.

 **Snippet of code**
 Where did this occur?